 If you’re feeling like you fancy a tipple over a meal, then you’re even more exceptional choice.
 5 star hotel The Berkeley is ideal for a fancy cocktail or two, or for a locally brewed ale The Nags Head or Wilton Arms are fantastic options.
 For something a bit different, The Grenadier is a really good choice.

 For afternoon coffee there’s a really delicious selection of coffee shops to visit in Belgravia.
-The Roasting, Cafe Bella Maria, L’Eto and TomTom Coffee House are all excellent options for the most delicious coffee blends and relaxed atmosphere.
+These are all excellent options for the most delicious coffee blends and relaxed atmosphere:

 You’d be right in thinking that anywhere in London is unlikely to be that open and offer many activities, because it is a highly populated city.
 However, Belgravia is a gem in that way, because it provides access to famous Hyde Park, as well as its famous little squares which provide visual breaks to the constant buildings, shops and roads.
 There is even a garden, called Belgrave Square Garden which is a private garden.